 So what’s the conclusion?
 Well, on one hand you have solid build, portability and a lovely-feeling keyboard with decent organ, piano and EP engines, paired with some really solid-sounding FX.

-However, there are quite a few downsides which let down what should have ultimately been a Nord Electro challenger: it’s roughly £400 more than the market leading Nord Electro 5D SW61, plus there’s no octave transposition per-engine, no separate outputs per-engine, very rudimentary FX tweakability, no amp simulations, no splitting between the piano/EP/ organ/layer sections, no user-sample memory, and unfortunately - at higher levels - the valve drive brings up some pretty intrusive pitched background noise on all the engines (with the organ being the worst for this).
+However, there are quite a few downsides which let down what should have ultimately been a Nord Electro challenger: it’s roughly £400 more than the market-leading Nord Electro 5D SW61, plus there’s no octave transposition per-engine, no separate outputs per-engine, very rudimentary FX tweakability, no amp simulations, no splitting between the piano/EP/ organ/layer sections, and no user-sample memory

 With all this in mind, as much as we were initially excited about the Continental, ultimately it has left us with very mixed feelings.